Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 - A notarized petition for change of name in birth certificate issued by your local civil registrar office

-- PSA Birth Certificate (that has the mistake that needed to be corrected)
+- PSA Birth Certificate (that has the mistake)

 - Any two (2) valid IDs or documents such as baptismal certificate, voter’s ID, medical certificate, school record, company ID, etc.

-- Fee (which depends on your local civil registrar office but usually at least PHP 1200 excluding the notarized fee)
+- Fee depends on your local civil registrar office.

 II.
 For the wrong date of birth or gender you need: